pyne/pyne/doc-src/source/doc/usersguide/workflow.rst

 model's effectiveness either due to its complex features or small dimensions.
 A volume/part's effect on the model cannot truly be assessed until a DAGMC-based analysis is run.
-This final method is usually implemented in attempt to reduce the number of lost particles while maintaining the most important characteristics of the system.
+This final method is usually implemented in an attempt to reduce the number of lost particles while maintaining the most important characteristics of the system.

 *Note: Of all steps, the removal of superfluous details is the most